 McGuinty's victory ensures that these efforts will not come to fruition, thus sending a signal to developers and investors that Ontario remains a vibrant renewable energy market.

 McGuinty's Liberal Party became the first party in more than 25 years to win a third consecutive term in Ontario, although this time, it fell one short of the 54 seats needed to form a majority in the 107-seat legislature The Liberals won 53 districts, compared with 37 seats for the PC Party and 17 seats for Andrea Horwath's New Democratic Party of Ontario (NDP), according to unofficial results from Elections Ontario.
+Directory for female scat lovers.
+Free scat porn videos at ScatNude scat sex tube.
+Share your favorite scat video clips for free and get tons more in return!
+Scat Porn Tube Be careful, as it’s going to be fun and messy here.
+At Scat Porn Nude we love going all filthy and dirty watching horny babe playing with poo and shitting all over the place.
+In case you share our enthusiasm for scat porn, this place full of best scat sex videos will be your favorite place to be!.
 The last time Ontario was led by a minority government was in 1985.

 With a relatively strong minority, the McGuinty government should be able to govern as if it had a majority, Justin Rangooni, Ontario policy manager at the Canadian Wind Energy Association, explains, adding that McGuinty would need at least one vote from another party to pass legislation.

 That vote could come from the NDP, which generally supports renewable energy development.

 ‘It's a strong minority – one [vote] short of majority,’ he explains, adding that McGuinty and the Liberals will have to be cognizant of what the NDP is thinking on major pieces of legislation.